jenna-jordan/git-novice-speedrun/episodes/3_git-setup.md

 For versions of Git prior to 2.28, the change can be made on an individual repository level.
 Note that if this value is unset in your local Git configuration, the `init.defaultBranch` value defaults to `master`.

-Since we are creating the repository on GitHub, the default branch name for the planets repo will be `main`.
+Since we are creating the repository on GitHub, the default branch name for the `multiverse` repo will be `main`.
 Configure this setting if you plan on creating git repositories locally first.

 ::::::::::::::::::::::::::::::